 Many preschoolers have trouble adjusting to any new situation.
 We will be as patient as we need to be.
 Let us handle it.
 Your child will eventually adjust and we will help them by gently pushing them along the way.

-What if my child needs to miss a lesson?
 To avoid disruption to your child’s progress, we strongly encourage parents to make every effort to have their child attend their regularly scheduled lesson.
 We do recognize, however, that there are times that lessons need to be missed.
-Our policy with regard to make up lessons is that each student who provides a minimum of 24 hours notice of an absence is entitled to one make up lesson per month.
+Our policy with regard to make up lessons is that each student who provides a minimum of 24 hours notice of an absence is entitled to one make up lesson every 30 days.
 Parents mark their child’s absence and book make up lessons through their accounts on the Parent Portal.
+All makeup lessons must be taken within 30 days of the absence.
 The idea with this make up system is that the students are basically swapping open spots.
 As your create an opening by marking your child absent, you can do a make up in a class that another child had to cancel.
 As a result, make ups aren’t available when a child is a no-show without notice.
 Special consideration is always given in the event of medical emergencies – please email us directly in those situations.

 You may send an email to email@example.com and we will respond as quickly as possible.
 We must stay focused on teaching during lessons, but they will be happy to contact you at your convenience.